 The differing conclusions that could be drawn from linked data versus single data sources highlight both the value that data linkage can offer and the dangers that it can pose when the quality of linkage is ignored.
 Reassuringly, we demonstrate that even when the quality of matching data is poor and there is uncertainty in linkage, quantitative bias analysis can be used to identify plausible boundaries within which target parameters should lie.
-(17) Probabilistic bias analysis (18) could further enhance quantification of this uncertainty.
+(17) Probabilistic techniques (18) could further enhance quantification of this uncertainty.

-In 2014, the NDSCR was integrated into the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).
-NCARDRS now integrates information from every maternity unit in England, has established electronic data feeds from cytogenetic laboratories, and is able to trace birth outcomes through the NHS Summary Care Record.
-Our findings about live births recorded in the NDSCR are therefore unlikely to be generalisable to NCARDRS, while data for all registrations (i.e. including unknown birth outcomes) may be more comparable.
-However, given the value that this study demonstrates in linking registry with administrative data, the fairest basis for analysis of trends during and after transition from NDSCR to NCARDRS is likely to be provided by integrating NDSCR-HES linked data with a future linkage of NCARDRS to HES.
-The longitudinal data provided through linkage to HES will also provide invaluable support for analysis of long-term health outcomes.
+When NDSCR and HES were linked, we found that detection of live birth cases in NDSCR increased over time, resulting in a slowly increasing trend in live birth prevalence of Down's syndrome.
+In HES, we observed a potentially alarming increase in prevalence that appeared partly attributable to internal linkage errors in the assignment of HESIDs.
+In the linked data, the trend appeared contrastingly stable.
+Given the value that this study demonstrates in linking registry with administrative data, the fairest basis for analysis of trends during and after transition from NDSCR to NCARDRS is likely to be provided by integrating NDSCR-HES linked data with a future linkage of NCARDRS to HES.
+Such routine linkage of registry and administrative data can provide other benefits also, in this case including invaluable support for analysis of long-term health outcomes.

 Acknowledgements